 • Named AFL commissioner on April 8, 1966, and resigned on July 25 the same year after securing alliance with NFL with common draft and championship game

 • Inducted into Pro Football Hall of Fame in 1992

-The Raiders were always and will forever be Al Davis’s team.
+The Raiders were always and will forever be Al Davis’ team.

-There will be questions about what happens to the Raiders now following Davis’ death.
-All that will be sorted out.
-What is important now is a time to reflect on a man who changed football.
+There will be questions about what will happen with the Raiders.
+Everything will be sorted out.
+What is important now is that we take time to reflect on a man who changed football.

 First-year Raiders coach Hue Jackson loved Davis.
 He called him “Coach Davis.”
-Jackson relished the chance Davis gave him to coach an NFL team and he relished the opportunity to pick Davis’s brain.
+Jackson relished the chance Davis gave him to coach an NFL team and he relished the opportunity to pick Davis’ brain.

 Raiders players also loved Davis.
 He had his players’ backs and he often paid them handsomely.
 Several Raiders have been the highest paid at their positions in recent years because Davis valued them so much.